golanlevin/p5.plotSvg/README.md

 * This is not a library for loading, parsing, or displaying SVG files in p5.js.
 Zenozeng's [p5.js-svg](https://github.com/zenozeng/p5.js-svg) can do that as well.
 * This is not a library for computational geometry in p5.
 For problems like computing [offset curves](https://en.wikipedia.org/wiki/Parallel_curve) or shape-shape intersections, consider using libraries like [Paper.js](http://paperjs.org/features/#svg-import-and-export) or [Shapely](https://shapely.readthedocs.io/en/stable/).
 * This is not a library for *optimizing* vector graphics for plotting or cutting.
 For example, no utilities are provided for *sorting* the order/direction of exported lines (using a TSP-like algorithm) to reduce your plotting time; for *merging* line segments with common endpoints; for *de-duplicating* multiple lines in the same location; or for *reordering* graphical elements from innermost to outermost for optimal laser-cutting.
 For such functionality, consider optimizing your SVGs with Antoine Beyeler's [vpype](https://vpype.readthedocs.io/en/latest/) for plotting, and/or [Deepnest](https://deepnest.io/) for laser cutting.
-* This is not a library for *vectorizing* canvases rendered with p5.js.
-For example, no utilities are provided for hatching or dithering that would "convert" the pixels on the screen into vector strokes.
-The only marks that get exported to SVG are the ones you specify with p5.js drawing commands like `line()`, `ellipse()`, etc.
+* p5.plotSvg is not a library for *vectorizing* pixel-based canvases rendered by p5.js.
+In other words, no utilities are provided for hatching or [dithering](https://tannerhelland.com/2012/12/28/dithering-eleven-algorithms-source-code.html) that would "convert" the pixels on the screen into vector strokes.
+The only marks that get exported to SVG are the ones you specify with vector-based p5.js drawing commands like `line()`, `ellipse()`, etc.

 ---
 ## Example Programs

-These examples show how to generate plotter-friendly SVGs from p5.js using p5.plotSvg.
+These [examples](examples/README.md) show how to generate plotter-friendly SVGs from p5.js using p5.plotSvg.
 Examples are mirrored at [editor.p5js.org](https://editor.p5js.org) and [openProcessing.org](https://openprocessing.org).
+A visual index of examples is [here](examples/README.md).

 1. [**plotSvg_smorgasbord**](examples/plotSvg_smorgasbord/): ⭐ Full demonstration of all p5.js drawing primitives exported to SVG. [@editor](https://editor.p5js.org/golan/sketches/QReF_9ss2) • [@openProcessing](https://openprocessing.org/sketch/2455426)
 2. [**plotSvg_hello_static**](examples/plotSvg_hello_static/): Simplest possible demo; all art in `setup()` only. [@editor](https://editor.p5js.org/golan/sketches/AW8GI36fA) • [@openProcessing](https://openprocessing.org/sketch/2455362)